-Beat eggs with a whisk in a large mixing bowl.
-Mix in sugar, cream, half and half, and butter until uniform then stir in cinnamon, nutmeg, and sea salt.
+- Crack eggs into a large mixing bowl and whisk until smooth.
+Mix in sugar, heavy cream, half and half, vanilla extract, and melted butter until uniform then stir in cinnamon, nutmeg, and sea salt.

-Add bread pieces to wet mixture and stir until every piece is coated and has soaked up the mixture (about 2 minutes).
-Bake for about an hour and fifteen minutes or until bread pudding is firm to the touch (but still springs back a bit).
-It shouldn't be slightly springy but not jiggly.
-Meanwhile, mix together powdered sugar, cream, vanilla, and pecans for the glaze.
+- Pour wet mixture over torn bread pieces and mix until each piece is coated and has soaked up the mixture (about 2 minutes).
+Transfer pan to oven to back for about an hour or until bread pudding is firm to the touch (but still springs back a bit) and golden brown.
+It should be slightly springy but not jiggly and will pull away from edges of pan a bit.

-Once pudding is finished baking, pour glaze all over top.
+- Pour glaze all over top of bread pudding.
 Alternatively, you can cut and glaze individual servings.
 Just be sure to do so while still warm.